Sanshain/graphql-types-generator/README.md

 - **generate types for unknown types** - the possibility to define types, about which server dpusn't give any data.
 This is very rare case.
 Unlike the previous paragraphs, I do not attribute it to the advantages, rather to the specificity of the current package.
 - has possibility to specify more tiny type for types generation via specify naming rules or server type description (look up `typeFromDescMark` option).
 Its may be usefull for example for Unions of some fixed strings or numbers instead of base scalar types or using string template literal in the types.
 That maky possible use the types as generics for more typing covering
 - Performs generation faster then `codegen/typescript-operations`
+- **supports watch mode** - these mode soesn't supplied in codegen out of the box - you need [install](https://the-guild.dev/graphql/codegen/docs/getting-started/development-workflow#watch-mode) special package called @parcel/watcher.
+The `graphql-types-generator` in opposite supports the feature out of the box

  #### Currently there is support:
 - ✅ queries result typing